Getty Images takes Google grievance to EU antitrust regulators

 | BRUSSELS

-BRUSSELS Getty Images [GETTY.UL] has become the latest company to take its grievances with Google to EU antitrust regulators as it accused the world's most popular Internet search engine of favoring its own images service at the expense of rivals.
+BRUSSELS Getty Images has become the latest company to take its grievances with Google (GOOGL.O) to EU antitrust regulators as it accused the world's most popular Internet search engine of favouring its own images service at the expense of rivals.

-The complaint comes as the European Commission waits for Google to respond to charges of abusing its market power in a dozen EU countries since 2007 by distorting search results to favor its shopping service.

 The renowned photojournalism archive said its troubles with Google started in early 2013.